 ONLY ONCE YOU HAVE CARRIED YOUR OWN WATER, WILL YOU LEARN THE VALUE OF EVERY DROP

-Join us for the third annual Walk4Water event on Sunday, May 20th at 10 a.m.
+Join us for the sixth annual Walk4Water event on date TBD at 10 a.m.
 All proceeds from the event will benefit a World Vision water project in Abaya, Ethiopia, providing clean water to thousands of people in need.
 Through World Vision’s water projects, $50 provides one person with clean water for life!

 WHAT: Two-mile walk while carrying water to simulate the walk done by millions of people every day looking for water.